 Inland Waterways: The Quiet Workhorses

-Inland navigation is vital to the Dutch economy.
-The country's 5,000+ kilometers of navigable canals and rivers transport about 35% of domestic freight and a large portion of international goods.
-Major waterways include the Amsterdam-Rhine Canal, the Waal (the busiest river shipping route in Europe), and the Juliana Canal.
-Modern pushes include the "Green Deal Inland Shipping" to promote zero-emission vessels and the development of electric barges.
-The city of Amsterdam also has its own port (Port of Amsterdam), which handles solid bulk, liquid bulk, and breakbulk cargo, and is a major cruise ship destination.
+Inland navigation is vital to the Dutch economy and transportation system.
+The country’s extensive network of over 5,000 kilometers of navigable canals and rivers transports approximately 35% of domestic freight and a significant portion of international goods.
+Key waterways include the Amsterdam-Rhine Canal, the Waal River — Europe's busiest inland shipping route — and the Juliana Canal.

 Ferries and Water Taxis